 It is the first time, in over thirty years, that the sector has a representative voice.

 This was the culmination of almost five years of work by a 10-person working group comprising serving and ex-principals and members of the Transferors Representative Council.
 This work will now be taken forward by the new Board of Directors, elected at the first AGM on 8 March.

 The Council will work on behalf of schools and the wider controlled education sector to enhance the quality of education provision.

 CSSC focuses on:

-- Advocacy - on behalf of individual schools and the wider controlled sector
+- Advocacy - on behalf of individual controlled schools and the sector as a whole

-- Ethos – to develop and maintain the ethos of the controlled sector
+- Ethos - developing and maintaining the collective ethos of the sector

-- Raising standards – to assist schools to further raise levels of achievement
+- Raising standards - Work with EA to raise educational standards

 The Controlled Schools’ Support Council supports controlled schools, which are open to all faiths and none, in providing high quality education for children and young people to enable them to learn, develop and grow together, within the ethos of non-denominational Christian values and principles.